Mathew Leckie: Adelaide United

 He made his A-League debut on 18 September for Adelaide United coming on as a substitute in the 75th minute against Melbourne Victory.

 Leckie scored the winning goal in his first AFC Champions League match on 24 February 2010, against the reigning champions Pohang Steelers at Hindmarsh Stadium.
 He followed this up by scoring his second goal in as many games against Shandong Luneng in Adelaide's 2–0 win on Match Day 2 of the Champions League.
-Leckie is considered to be one of Australia's best young players.
+Leckie was considered to be one of Australia's best young players.

 Leckie started the 2010–11 season with a bang, scoring twice in Adelaide's first five games, earning wide praise for his entertaining and robust style of play and winning the favour of the Australian U19 side for their competing in the 2010 AFC Under-19 championships.

 Borussia Mönchengladbach

 At the end of the A-League season he signed for German side Borussia Mönchengladbach.
 He scored his first goals for his new club with a double in a 5–2 friendly win against Aberdeen on 9 July 2011.
 In early 2013, he was loaned out to Frankfurt and has since scored 3 goals in only 2 appearances for the reserve team.